LibRerank-Community/LibRerank/README.md

 ```
 bash example/run_reranker.sh
 ```
-We can choose to enter a config file like `example/run_reranker.sh` via the parameter `setting_path`.
+Model parameters can be set by using a config file, and specify its file path at `--setting_path`, e.g., `bash example/run_ranker.sh --setting_path config`.
 The config files for the different models can be found in `example/config`.
-We can also set various parameters directly from the command line.
+Or various parameters can be directly set from the command line.
 A list of supported parameters can be found in `run_init_ranker.py` and `run_reranker.py`.

 ## Structure